psychemedia/storytelling-notes/tom_tit_tot.md

 Well, 80 thej was nuirriod.
 An* for Ueven months the gal had all the Tittles she liked to aie and aU the gownds she liked to git, an* all the CDmpnj she liked to her.

-Bat when the time was gettin* oorer, she began to think about them there skeins an* to wonder if he had *em in mind.
+Bat when the time was gettin' oorer, she began to think about them there skeins an* to wonder if he had *em in mind.
 But not one word did he say al>out 'em, an' she whoolly thowt he'il forgot 'em.

 Howsivir, the last day o' the last month ho takes her to n room ehcM nivcr set eyes on afore.
 There won't notbia in it but a spiniiin wheel and a stool.
 An' says be, Now, me dear, hare yow'll be shut in to-morrow with some Tittles and some flax, and if you hain't spun fire skeins by the night, yar hid *11 goo off/